micheletizzoni/Complexity-in-social-systems/1-intro/README.md

 # Introduction to Python
-Notebooks of the lecture of May 8, 2019.
+Notebooks of the first week of online lectures.

 Lecture topics:
   - introduction to Python e Jupyter notebook